 Here are some useful websites to help you find your way to Zakopane.

 |e-podroznik.pl||Bus & Train Timetables||www.e-podroznik.pl|

-If you have a website that is an official one linked to this town, or you administer a local community or an important trade site you are welcome to contact us at Zakopane Travel Guide as we may be interested in including it.
+If you have a website that is an official one linked to this town, or you administer a local community or an important trade site you are welcome to contact me at Zakopane Travel Guide as I may be interested in including it.

 This is the main official link for Zakopane.
 Much of it is in Polish but there is also helpful information in English.

 |Name of Website||Address||Category|